Foster Youth Rights Resources

 - have clothing, grooming, and hygiene products that respect your gender identity and expression

-- have a caregiver, social worker/probation officer, and lawyer that have been trained on SOGIE and how to care for LGBTQ+ youth
+- have a caregiver, social worker/probation officer, and lawyer trained on SOGIE and how to care for LGBTQ+ youth

 - keep your SOGIE information private